December 7, 2023Read More

 A diagnostic mammogram is a type of X-ray that uses a low dose of radiation to take images of breast tissue.
 Mammograms are the most common screening test for breast cancer, which is the second-most common source of cancer in women in both the U.S. and Canada.

 Screening mammography monitors changes in breast tissue and detects early signs of breast cancer, often long before you feel any sort of symptoms.
-Recently, the U.S. Preventative Services Task Force recommended that women should begin receiving screening mammograms every other year starting at age 40.
+In 2023, the U.S. Preventative Services Task Force issued draft recommendations that women should begin receiving screening mammograms every other year starting at age 40.

 There are several types of mammograms: